-- A. Purpose.
-Accessory dwelling units (ADU) provide additional separate living space on a residential lot that may be used directly by the property owner or rented out.
-Accessory dwelling units are a way to add additional housing choices. - B. Requirements. - A. Primary House and Residency Requirement.
+- a.
+Primary House and Residency Requirement.
 Each accessory dwelling unit shall be located on a lot containing a single-family primary residence.
-Either the primary residence or the accessory dwelling unit must be occupied by a property owner or lease holder. - B. Zones Permitting Accessory Dwelling Units.
-Accessory dwelling units are allowed in any zone where a single-family dwelling is allowed, as long as the provisions of this chapter can be met. - C. Location of units.
-An accessory dwelling unit can be either detached from the primary residence, such as a standalone building or above a garage structure, or attached, such as in a

-- basement or an addition.
-A primary residence may have a maximum of one attached accessory dwelling unit and any additional permitted accessory dwelling units must be detached. - D. Dimensional Standards.
-All units must comply with 17.12 Density & Dimensions, including setback requirements and lot coverage, except that the height of a detached accessory dwelling until shall not exceed 15 feet. - E. Density Limitations.
+Either the primary residence or the accessory dwelling unit must be occupied by a property owner or lease holder. - b.
+Zones Permitting Accessory Dwelling Units.
+Accessory dwelling units are allowed in any zone where a single-family dwelling is allowed, as long as the provisions of this chapter can be met. - c.
+Location of units.
+An accessory dwelling unit can be either detached from the primary residence, such as a standalone building or above a garage structure, or attached, such as in a basement or an addition.
+A primary residence may have a maximum of one attached accessory dwelling unit and any additional permitted accessory dwelling units must be detached. - d.
+Dimensional Standards.
+All units must comply with 17.12 Density & Dimensions, including setback requirements and lot coverage, except that the height of a detached accessory dwelling until shall not exceed 15 feet. - e.
+Density Limitations.
 Accessory dwelling units are not subject to the density requirements placed on the primary residence by the underlying zone.
-Accessory dwelling units are not allowed on lots containing multifamily buildings, such as duplexes, triplexes, or apartments. - F. Parking required.
+Accessory dwelling units are not allowed on lots containing multifamily buildings, such as duplexes, triplexes, or apartments. - f.
+Parking required.
 The primary residence shall have two dedicated parking spaces.
-An additional one parking space is required for each accessory dwelling unit. - G. Site Access.
+An additional one parking space is required for each accessory dwelling unit. - g.
+Site Access.
 Automobile access shall be limited to one driveway.
-Multiple access points are allowed for non-vehicle access. - H. Adequate Utilities.
-The primary residence and all accessory dwelling units must be connected to water and sewage treatment facilities. - I. Size and Quantity of Accessory Dwelling Units by Lot Size
+Multiple access points are allowed for non-vehicle access. - h.
+Adequate Utilities.
+The primary residence and all accessory dwelling units must be connected to water and sewage treatment facilities. - i.
+Size and Quantity of Accessory Dwelling Units by Lot Size